 The bottle’s working title of Factor 100 is based on the fact that at just five grams the bottle weighs only one hundredth of its volume of 500 millilitres.
 “Compared to what was previously the lightest bottle on the international market to date, the new bottle allows a huge reduction in materials of about a third,” explains Christian Rommel, project engineer for Bottles & Shapes™ at KHS Corpoplast.

-create own dating site Closing the loop with kegs
+source site Closing the loop with kegs

 Netherlands-based Lightweight Containers BV has been working hard to develop innovative recycling technologies together with technology institutes and partners.
 At drinktec, the company presented the first KeyKeg made from 10% used KeyKegs and a total of 40% recycled materials, with an aim to close the loop and continuously increase this percentage.